 3610 Old Lee Highway, Fairfax, VA 22030

-Hours: 10 am to 3 pm Tuesday through Saturday (please note new hours); guided tours offered at 1 pm Tuesday through Saturday.
-FREE.
+Hours: 10 am to 3 pm Tuesday through Saturday; Free guided tours offered at 1 pm Tuesday through Saturday

 The site also includes the Civil War Interpretive Center recently constructed that features a gallery with Civil War exhibits.
 The highlight is a replica attic that shows the most pristine soldier signatures that remained undisturbed by several generations of family living in the house until 1997.
 Special talks and presentations occur in our multi-purpose room.

 The Civil War interpretive center is ADA-accessible and is available for rental and has capacities of 110 standup, 72 seated, or 190 for an outdoor tented occasion.
 For rental information call 703.385.7858.

 Grandma's Cottage is significant both for its architecture and history.
 The Cottage was occupied for much of its history by Margaret Conn Willcoxon Farr, the daughter of Rezin Willcoxon, owner of the Willcoxon estate (later named "Blenheim").
 Margaret Farr is buried in the Blenheim cemetery.
 The Cottage likely dates to the 1830s or 1840s and is important for its combination of log-wall construction and rare hewn timber framing with brick infill between the studs in the oldest portion of the house.

 The Cottage's original location was near the corner of Main Street and Old Lee Highway where the Main Street Marketplace shopping center stands.
 It was relocated from there to a location on Old Lee Highway near Layton Hall Drive in 1962.
 The Cottage was moved to the Blenheim estate in 2001.

 Grandma's Cottage Move